Rexabit/Outward-Sideloader/README.md

 ### Custom Items and Recipes ###
 This SideLoader also has a basic Custom Items and Custom Recipes feature.
 Currently, Weapons and Equipment have (more or less) full support, and there is basic support for generic items as well.

-To define a custom item or recipe, simply use one of the .JSON templates below depending on the type of item you want to create, and place the json file in the CustomItems (or CustomItems\CustomRecipes\\) folder.
+To define a custom item or recipe, simply use one of the .JSON templates below depending on the type of item you want to create, and place the json file in the CustomItems (or CustomItems\Recipes\\) folder.

 #### Item Base (Important) ####
 All Custom Items have the following parameters.
 If you're just defining a generic item, use this template: